DonielM/password-generator/README.md

 # password-generator
-This is a random password generator with prompts to customise your generated password.I made use of the provided data set to create functions, variables while loops and if statements to randomly generate a password from the given characters.
+This is a random password generator with prompts to customise your generated password.
+I made use of the provided data set to create functions, variables, while loops and if statements to randomly generate a password from the given characters.

 ## Objective
 * Generate a password when the button is clicked